riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Player Turn Label

-Let's create a label so we can she the players who's turn it is.
+Let's create a label so we can she the players whose turn it is.
 It's simply going to be a text label saying "X Player's Turn" or "O Player's Turn".
 We'll also have it say the winner or draw game.

 Add a **label** from the object library and drag it above our grid.
 Give it the following **constraints**: